fgroupindonesia/rkmedis/readme.md

 # First Notice!

-When you're planning to deploy the system locally, Please ensure to Change the Region & Global Settings either **Format** and **Location** set to **Indonesian** .
+When you're planning to deploy the system locally,

+Please ensure to Change the Region & Global Settings

+either **Format** and **Location** set to **Indonesian** .

 That's it!

 Thanks for everything!
-And if you need additional target to be scrapped, please contact our official email for more details!
+And if you need additional target to be adjusted, please contact our official email for more details!

 *happy medic!*